 We hear a lot about sports stars and movie stars who visit Pittsburgh, but we don’t talk much about the famous literary figures who have stopped by for a visit.
 Here are a couple names you might recognize from your high school reading list whose visits to Pittsburgh left an impression.

-In 1842, Charles Dickens, the author of classics like A Christmas Carol and Hard Times, voyaged to the United States.
-During his travels, he visited two cities in Pennsylvania—Philadelphia and Pittsburgh.
-Pittsburghers will be delighted to know that Dickens did not think very much of the eastern city, deeming it “distractingly regular…”.
-Pittsburgh, on the other hand, reminded him of Birmingham, England with the iron foundries.
+In 1842, Charles Dickens, the author of greats like A Christmas Carol and Hard Times, voyaged to the United States.
+During his visit, he came to Pittsburgh for three days.
+Before his visit, he saw Philadelphia, which he deemed “distractingly regular…” However, the fair city of Pittsburgh reminded him of Birmingham, England, with the iron foundries.

-In the 1940s, Kurt Vonnegut was a student at the Carnegie Institute of Technology (CIT), now known as Carnegie Mellon University.
-As a private in the U.S. Army, he was sent to CIT, and then was transferred to the University of Tennessee, to study mechanical engineering.
-In 1944, Vonnegut unit shipped off to war in Europe.
+Pittsburgh saw visits from a few of the beatnik authors.
+In the 1940s, Kurt Vonnegut was a private in the U.S. Army, and they sent him to Carnegie Mellon University (then called Carnegie Institute of Technology.
+It’s rumored he wasn’t a great student and was shortly sent to Tennessee and then off to war.
 Though his time in Pittsburgh was short, it left an impression on him.
-Pittsburgh appears in some of his works, including his first novel Player Piano.
+The city appears in a few of his works, including his first novel Player Piano.

-In an interview with Dennis Bartel, Vonnegut reminisced about the city, saying, “As for Pittsburgh, I liked it except it was filthy because they hadn’t done anything about the soot and didn’t think they had to.
+In an interview with Dennis Bartel, Vonnegut reminisced about flunking thermodynamics and how he felt about the city, saying, “As for Pittsburgh, I liked it except it was filthy because they hadn’t done anything about the soot and didn’t think they had to.
 Then after the war they found out they couldn’t get good people to come work for them because the city was so dirty.
 So they cleaned it up.”
-Vonnegut visited the ‘Burgh many times since his CIT days to deliver talks and meet fans.
+Vonnegut would return to the ‘Burgh to deliver talks and meet fans.